White Noise vs Brown Noise: What is the Difference?

 Seriously, you’ll want (and need) this device to enhance sleep quality, boost focus and concentration, or create a calming atmosphere.
 It isn’t the best white noise machine for sleeping for nothing!

-What Are Other Sounds to Help You Sleep?
+What Other Sounds Can Help You Sleep?

 -